 Leaders in Vision Rehabilitation

-The Duke Vision Rehabilitation Division is a leader in Vision Rehabilitation.
+The Duke Vision Rehabilitation Division is a leader in vision rehabilitation.
 Our providers are committed to comprehensive vision rehabilitation through a multi-disciplinary team of health care providers for patients who have lost vision to age-related macular degeneration, glaucoma, stroke, diabetes, and other eye diseases.

-Low vision clinical research is centered around developing new delivery models of team-based care, identifying specific outcome metrics relative to vision rehabilitation interventions, and the effects of co-morbid conditions on functional trajectory in the presence of visual impairment.
+Low vision clinical research is centered around developing new delivery models of team-based care, identifying specific outcome metrics relative to vision rehabilitation interventions, and analyzing the effects of co-morbid conditions on functional trajectory in the presence of visual impairment.

 Advanced training opportunities are available for optometrists, ophthalmologists, occupational therapists, certified occupational therapy assistants, geriatric specialists, and certified low vision therapists in both a classroom and clinical setting.
 Clinical social workers and other individuals that work with visually impaired individuals are also welcome to observe clinical practices.